18F/agile_position_descriptions/README.md

 # Agile Position Descriptions
-These short position descriptions can be used to articulate the roles on an agile software development team.
+These short position descriptions can be used to help articulate the roles on an agile software development team.
 18F often uses these when designating key personnel in contracting actions.

 # Roles
 - [Technical Lead](https://github.com/18F/agile_position_descriptions/blob/main/technical_lead.md)